tdeekens/flopflip/readme.md

 The `modules/index.js` exports:

-- `createFlopFlipEnhancer` a redux store enhancer to add feature toggle state to your redux store
+- `createFlopFlipEnhancer` a redux store enhancer to configure LaunchDarkly and add feature toggle state to your redux store
+- `ConfigureFlopFlip` a component to configure LaunchDarkly (alternative to the store enhancer)
 - `reducer` and `STATE_SLICE` a reducer and the state slice for the feature toggle state
 - `withFeatureToggle` a Higher-Order Component (HoC) to conditionally render components depending on feature toggle state
-- `injectFeatureToggles` a Higher-Order Component (HoC) to inject requested feature toggles from existing feature toggles onto the `props` of a component
+- `injectFeatureToggles` a HoC to inject requested feature toggles from existing feature toggles onto the `props` of a component
-- `FeatureToggled` a component to conditionally render its `children` based on the status of a passed feature flag
+- `FeatureToggled` a component conditionally rendering its `children` based on the status of a passed feature flag

 #### `createFlopFlipEnhancer`